nottaro/littleroot/content/sai things.md

 | e               | Fermentation                                                                                                                                                    | Hydration                |
 | --------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------ |
 | Type of process | Batch process: everything is put into a container and left until fermentation is complete then batch is cleared out and a new reaction is set up<br>Inefficient | Continuous flow process: |

+# Biodiesel
+- Short chain ester joined onto a fatty acid group
+	- Ethyl/methyl group onto free fatty acid via an ester
+- Reaction: triglyceride and an alcohol (methanol or ethanol), forming glycerol and 3 biodiesels
+- Lipase/base catalyst
+- We can also create from free fatty acids by adding an alcohol to it, via esterification

+### Base catalyse; non-specific reaction
+- side reaction (saponification) happening
+- Need to treat reactants.
+1. filter any foreign mass

+### Lipase
+- Only catalyse specific reaction
+- No need to treat reactants